learnwithparam/monkey-kata/api/demos/medical_office_triage/README.md

     3. Create a `utils.py` with a `load_prompt()` function to read the YAML file.
     4. In your agent, replace the simple `"You are a helpful assistant"` prompt with the loaded YAML prompt.
     5. Test again.
 The agent should now *act* like a medical triage agent, greeting you and asking why you're calling.
-  * **🎓 Key Concepts:** Prompt Engineering, Role-Playing, YAML Configuration, Code Reusability.
+  * **Key Concepts:** Prompt Engineering, Role-Playing, YAML Configuration, Code Reusability.
-  * **🤔 Observation:** Notice how *only* changing the prompt completely changes the agent's behavior, turning it from a generic bot into a specialized worker.
+  * **Observation:** Notice how *only* changing the prompt completely changes the agent's behavior, turning it from a generic bot into a specialized worker.

 -----